Flying can mess with your earsโ€”but a few simple tricks can help. Photo by Omar Prestwich on Unsplash

 How to Get Rid Of Ear Popping and Pressure

 What can you do?
 Yawn frequently or chew gum.
-Chewing gum increases your saliva production, which increases your swallowing.
+Chewing gum increases saliva production, which in turn increases swallowing.

 For younger children, chewing gum, sucking on hard candy or drinking can help.
 Infants can breastfeed, bottle-feed or take a pacifier.